dockstore/dockstore/faq.md

 ## What environment do you test tools in?

-Typically, we test running tools in Ubuntu Linux 14.04 LTS and 16.04 LTS on VMs in [OpenStack](https://www.openstack.org/) with 8 vCPUs and 96 GB of RAM and above.
+Typically, we test running tools in Ubuntu Linux 16.04 LTS on VMs in [OpenStack](https://www.openstack.org/) with 8 vCPUs and 96 GB of RAM and above.
 We've also begun testing on Ubuntu 18.04 LTS and so far it's been successful.
 If you are only listing and editing tools, we have achieved success with much lower system requirements.
 However, launching tools will have higher system requirements dependent on the specific tool.
 Consult a tool's README or CWL/WDL description when in doubt.

 ## There are too many versions of my tool, how do I delete some?